JananiBalabaskar/DatabaseTesting_Midterm/README.md

     SUM(p.TotalAmount) > 60;

 ```
-### To display books that have better user ratings than average.
+### To display books that have better user ratings than average
  ```
 SELECT
     b.BookID,